-Recently, analog-to-digital converters (ADC) with hundreds of sampling rates come onto the stage of nuclear detectors because of their flexibility and property of information preservation \cite{FABIAN2021164750,GLADEN2020164505,Zhao2019,Liu_2020,WANG2020161224}.
+Recently, analog-to-digital converters (ADC) with high sampling rates have been used for the readout of nuclear detectors because of their flexibility and property of information preservation \cite{FABIAN2021164750,GLADEN2020164505,Zhao2019,Liu_2020,WANG2020161224}.
 It also provides a great opportunity to apply novel machine learning algorithms to traditional problems in nuclear instrumentation.
-In \cite{Ai_2019}, a neural network based on autoencoders was used for timing and characterization of pulse signals from a photon spectrometer.
+In ref. \cite{Ai_2019}, a neural network based on auto-encoders was used for timing and characterization of pulse signals from a photon spectrometer.
 It achieved significantly better results than curve fitting.
-The pulse-processing neural network was validated by the field programmable gate array \cite{Chen2020} and the application specific integrated circuit (ASIC) \cite{AI2020164420}.
-Furthermore in \cite{ai2021neural}, the authors demonstrated that neural networks could attain timing resolution near Cram\'er Rao lower bound in radiation detector systems.
-In the light of these previous contributions, it is thus worthwhile to explore the extent of neural networks to quantify heterogeneous uncertainty and establish reliable measurements in nuclear detectors.
+The signal processing neural network was validated by a field programmable gate array \cite{Chen2020} and an application specific integrated circuit (ASIC) \cite{AI2020164420}.
+Furthermore in ref. \cite{ai2021neural}, the authors demonstrated that neural networks could attain timing resolution near the Cram\'er Rao lower bound in radiation detector systems.
+In the light of these previous contributions, it is thus worthwhile to explore the ability of neural networks to quantify heterogeneous uncertainty and to establish reliable measurements in nuclear detectors.

 In this paper, we aim to develop an uncertainty estimation method commonly applicable to nuclear detector signals in a wide range of scenarios.
 The simulation study in Section \ref{sec:sim_study} serves the purpose of validating its universality.
 Furthermore, to evaluate its performance in real-world detectors, we use the signals from the electromagnetic calorimeter (ECAL) designed for the Multi Purpose Detector (MPD) at the NICA collider \cite{Shen_2019,Semenov_2020} as a case study (Section \ref{sec:exp}).
 The contributions of the paper are listed as follows: